YiningJenny/Coding3/README.md

 # Project Description
 I'm aiming to make a project that uses machine learning in Unity to teach the game character to move toward the goal instead of falling off the map.
+To achieve this aim, I use ML-Agents, which is a framework developed by Unity that allows developers to train intelligent agents using machine learning techniques.
+The framework involves an agent interacting with an environment, receiving feedback or rewards based on its actions, and using that feedback to improve its decision-making capabilities.
+ML-Agents has various daily applications across different domains like robotics, autonomous vehicles, and video games.
+In this project I want to explore the ML-agents application in video game.

 # Resources
 - [My GitHub link](https://github.com/YiningJenny/Coding3.git)